nexxtmission/functions.store-learning/functions/validateAddressWithShipEngine/README.md

 To install this function, add the required information to the form with the following parameters:

 - **SHIPENGINE_API_KEY**: The ShipEngine API key.
-- **VALIDATION_FIELD_NAME**: The name of the field in the document where the address validation results will be stored. (e.g., validation).
-See documentation for [ShipEngine Address Validation](https://www.shipengine.com/docs/addresses/validation/)
 - **DATA_MAPPING**: A JSON object that defines how the data is mapped to ShipEngine API structure.
 See section **Data mapping**.

 > All fields are required.